 These lesson outlines and learning resources will take children aged 7-11 on a natural history adventure with Dippy.
 You don't need to visit Dippy to use them.

-The resources are designed to complement Dippy on Tour: A Natural History Adventure.
+The resources are designed to complement Dippy on Tour: A Natural History Adventure, but can be done anywhere in the country and don't rely on an accompaning trip to Dippy.

 There are eight episodes, which relate to the stops on Dippy's journey.
 Each considers a different theme with clear links to the national curriculum for 7- to 11-year-olds across England, Wales, Scotland and Northern Ireland.